dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-### 29/03/22 - FIRST ABC
+### 01/04/22 - STARTING THE ALPHABET

-In today's class, I worked on the first part of the project, creating an A, B and C letterform.

-I have based my letters off the Mondrian art style, which uses squares, rectangles and lines in primary colours to create abstract artwork.
-Each letter has a red square, a blue rectangle and a black line in varying sizes and orientations.
-I have made 11 variables for each my letters, encompassing the size, orientation and position of each element of the letter.
-I could probably refine this and so that some of the variables rely on each other or are more constant, but for now I am just getting a feel for the project and the code framework.
+In yesterday's class, I imported the code from my ABC code into the code for the rest of the alphabet.
+I adjusted some of the values in each of the variables so that they would fit within the bounding boxes.
+I now need to start creating the rest of my letters for the alphabet.
+At this point I think I am going to continue with my Mondrian style letters, unless I have a brainwave for any new ideas.
+I will do some research into the style to learn more about the proportions and colours so that I can make it true to style.

 The 11 parameters per letter:
   * `squareX` : x offset of the red square